Keeper Retrospective: Celebrating A Year Of Growth And Innovation

-“Keeper exhibited record growth in 2023 which was largely fuelled by our business and enterprise cybersecurity solutions.
-Our team's professional passion and dedication in identifying critical unmet needs of our global market catalysed our innovation and rapid time-to-market,” said Darren Guccione, CEO and Co-founder, Keeper Security.“The launch of our Asia-Pacific headquarters in Tokyo, Japan was a transformative operational achievement on several levels.
-Our exceptional team, coupled with local support, helped us successfully launch our operation and was a precursor to signing over 40 new channel partners in the region.”
+"Keeper exhibited record growth in 2023 which was largely fueled by our business and enterprise cybersecurity solutions.
+Our team's professional passion and dedication in identifying critical unmet needs of our global market catalyzed our innovation and rapid time-to-market," said Darren Guccione, CEO and Co-founder, Keeper Security.
+"The launch of our Asia-Pacific headquarters in Tokyo, Japan was a transformative operational achievement on several levels.
+Our exceptional team, coupled with local support, helped us successfully launch our operation and was a precursor to signing over 40 new channel partners in the region."

 Key Achievements